-Cost: Free for UA students; $2 for adults; $1 for K-12; Free for children under 5
+Cost: Free for UA students, faculty & staff; $2 for adults; $1 for K-12 and Seniors; Free for children under 5

 Contact: Email firstname.lastname@example.org or call 205-348-7550

-Bama Lanes offers 32 lanes of bowling along with a game room and refreshments area.
+Bowlero offers 40 lanes of bowling along with arcade games and a sports bar.
 This location has nightly deals and special offers for a great night of fun with family and friends throughout the year.

-CHOM is a great place for children to explore, create, and discover through a hands-on experience.
+Children’s Hands-On Museum (CHOM) is a great place for children to explore, create, and discover through a hands-on experience.
 Located in downtown Tuscaloosa, this is a favorite for the kids!
-See website for admission details.

 With 16 screens and multiple viewing options, visit Cobb Theatres to catch up on the newest movies.
 Features include 3D, IMAX, and D-BOX options for an enhanced viewing experience.